 Complex sleep apnea syndrome: essentially, complex sleep apnea syndrome is a combination of central and obstructive sleep apnea in the same patient.

 Sleep apnea requires medical treatment, and a mattress will not cure it.
 However, supportive mattresses and pillows can help minimize symptoms related to poor sleep.
 Additionally, adopting a new sleeping position (we recommend the side) may help decrease your likelihood of snoring or having breathing issues while you sleep.

 Snorers and sleep apnea patients may enjoy an adjustable bed, since this allows them to elevate their head slightly and minimize the risk of obstructed airways.
 Additionally, their pillows should be medium to high-loft (thickness) to help open up the airways.
 The wedge pillows and memory foam pillows often work best for those with sleep apnea.

 Restless Leg Syndrome

-Restless Leg Syndrome is exactly what it sounds like, and it affects 10% of American adults.
+Restless Leg Syndrome (RLS) is exactly what it sounds like, and it affects 10% of American adults.
 If you’re dealing with this condition, you know how difficult it can be to fall asleep when you’re constantly fighting the urge to move your legs.

-While a mattress certainly won’t cure your RLS, a good-quality one can help alleviate the symptoms and allow you to sleep more soundly.
+While a mattress certainly won’t cure your RLS, a good-quality one can help alleviate some symptoms and hopefully allow you to sleep more soundly.
 Look for a mattress that allows you to change positions easily without feeling stuck– this means a mattress with little to no motion transfer is best.
 Hybrids, memory foam, and latex foam mattresses are all great options.